massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 >
 > Downloads`<span class=”ma--visually-hidden”>`	 for the marine fishing license`</span>`

 **➢ No:** The label is unique.
-Then, move to the follwoing question.⬇️
+Then, move to the following question.⬇️

 ### ➤➤ Does the label have enough context to describe the section content?